Vic1379/MyScripts/README.md

 # My Programms
-Just a place for a random small programms
+Just a place for my random small programms and scripts...